Fractional Divisibility of Spheres with Partially Generic Sets of Rotations: Introduction

 where the action $\gamma.\B x$ of $\gamma\in \SO(d)$ on the (column) vector $\B x\in\Sd$ is the matrix product $\gamma\B x\in\Sd$.
 Also, $\SO(d)$ has the natural left action on the functions on $\Sd$, namely \beq{eq:Action} (\gamma.f)(\B v):=f(\gamma^{-1}.\B v),\quad \mbox{for }\gamma\in \SO(d),\ f:\I S^{d-1}\to\I R\mbox{ and } \B v\in\I S^{d-1}. \eeq

-Let $\mu$ denote the \emph{spherical measure} on $\I S^{d-1}$, which can be defined as the $(d-1)$-dimensional Hausdorff measure with respect to the standard geodesics on the sphere.
+Let $\mu$ denote the \emph{spherical measure} on $\I S^{d-1}$, which can be defined as the $(d-1)$-dimensional Hausdorff measure with respect to the geodesic distance on the sphere.
 This measure is invariant under the action $\SO(d)\actson \Sd$, so the action in~\eqref{eq:Action} preserves the Hilbert space $L^2(\Sd,\mu)$.

 Let $\C D_{d,r}$ be the set of $r$-tuples $\B\gamma=(\gamma_1,\ldots,\gamma_r)\in\SO(d)^r$ such that $\Sd$ is \emph{fractionally $\B\gamma$-divisible} (when we also say that $\B\gamma$ \emph{fractionally divides} $\Sd$), meaning that there is a function $f\in L^2(\Sd,\mu)$ such that $\sum_{i=1}^r \gamma_i.f$ is equal to $1$ $\mu$-a.e.\ and $f$ differs from $1/r$ on a set of positive measure (or, equivalently, $f$ is not a constant function $\mu$-a.e.).